Last updated: September 8, 2020

 Courses Begin January 4, 2021

 New, incoming students may delay the start of their courses to the spring 2021 semester.
 New Student Orientation will be offered the weekend prior to January 4.
 If you choose this option, you will complete your first semester in the spring and your second semester during the summer 2021 term (May 3, 2021 - July 23, 2021).
 You would then move into the regular fall and spring semester rhythm for the 2021-22 academic year.
+Students who start in the spring 2021 semester will have the option to take all of their required classes online during the spring 2021 semester and summer 2021 term.
 If you are interested in starting in the spring semester, please email admissions[at]digipen[dot]edu.

 Note: The Spring Start Option is not available to students in the following programs: MFA in Digital Arts, MS in Computer Science, BA in Music and Sound Design, and BS in Computer Engineering.